xxoo/av_media_player/README.md

 | Subtitle Format   | WebVTT[^webvtt]           |
 | Transfer Protocol | HTTP, HLS, LL-HLS         |

+[^subtitle]: Only internal subtitle tracks are supported.
+External subtitle files are not.
-[^libmpv]: Linux backend requires `libmpv`(aka `mpv-libs`) to work.
-For developer who needs to integrate this plugin on linux, please install `libmpv-dev`(aka `mpv-libs-devel`) instead.
-If none of these packages are available in your package manager, you may need to build `libmpv` from source.
-For more information, please refer to [mpv-build](https://github.com/mpv-player/mpv-build).
+[^libmpv]: The Linux backend requires `libmpv`(aka `mpv-libs`).
+Developers integrating this plugin into Linux app should install `libmpv-dev`(aka `mpv-libs-devel`) instead.
+If unavailable in your package manager, please build `libmpv` from source.
+For details, refer to [mpv-build](https://github.com/mpv-player/mpv-build).
-[^h265]: Windows user may need to install a free decoder for H.265(HEVC) from [Microsoft Store](https://apps.microsoft.com/detail/9n4wgh0z6vhq).
+[^h265]: Windows user may need to install a free [H.265(HEVC) decoder](https://apps.microsoft.com/detail/9n4wgh0z6vhq) from Microsoft Store.
-[^webvtt]: WebVTT is supported on all platforms except Linux.
+[^webvtt]: WebVTT is supported on all platforms except Linux, where SRT and ASS formats are supported instead.